Robert-Anstett/terminally-online/content/authors/admin/_index.md

 highlight_name: false
 ---

-_
+Hello!

-I am a political science PhD student at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
+I am Robert Anstett, a political science PhD candidate at the [Harry S Truman School of Government & Public Affairs](https://truman.missouri.edu) at the University of Missouri.
+My interests include American politics, American institutions, political parties, state legislatures, interest groups, campaigns, elections, and comparative politics.
+My dissertation work focuses on the underexplored relationship between state political party institutions and their interactions with voters, state legislatures, and policy outcomes.

 You can download my Curriculum Vitae {{< staticref "Anstett_CV.pdf" "newtab" >}}here{{< /staticref >}}.

+I grew up in Wilkes-Barre, Pennsylvania and attended undergrad at Kutztown University of Pennsylvania, receiving my BA in Political Science with minors in Secondary Education and History.
+If I’m not reading about politics, I am either playing video games, redistricting states on [Dave's Redistricting](https://davesredistricting.org/maps#home) or mindlessly scrolling through TikTok or Twitter (Or X...).